phmatray/ninjacat/readme.md

 # ninjacat CLI

-A CLI for ninjacat.
+A CLI for ninjacat: a .NET Core REST API generator.

 ## Customizing your CLI

+This CLI is built with **Gluegun**

-Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.
+You can check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.

 ## Publishing to NPM